-‘Friends of’ groups
+Friends of’ groups

-South West London is lucky to have amazing green spaces from parks and recreation grounds to nature reserves, community orchards, greens, allotments as well as well known parks managed by the National Trust, English Heritage gardens, RBG Kew and Royal Parks.
+South West London is lucky to have amazing green spaces from local authority managed parks and recreation grounds to nature reserves, community orchards, greens, allotments as well as well known parks managed by the National Trust, English Heritage gardens, Royal Botanic Gardens at Kew and Royal Parks of Richmond and Bushy.

 Many people are surprised to learn that local authorities in the UK have no legal duty to provide or look after parks and green spaces.
 Community involvement is a vital way to support parks, and ‘Friends groups’ play a key role.